Protected Presentation

 Forgotten Island · September 2026 · OOH performance test

 A small, isolated test built for a performance-driven client.
-Run digital elevator screens across 8 residential locations adjacent to 2 carefully chosen theaters during the Forgotten Island opening window.
+Run digital elevator screens across 8 residential buildings in Calgary & Edmonton — each cluster sitting metres from a mid-size cinema (Cineplex Eau Claire and Landmark City Centre) — during the Forgotten Island opening window.
 Then prove — with foot traffic data — that exposed audiences walked into those theaters, on the days the film was playing, at showtime windows.
 No new contracts needed — allocates within existing DOOH programmatic-guaranteed spend.
 Just place, time, and signal.

 ~$5K